Spa at Home – Natural Facial

 Neal’s Yard Rejuvenating Frankincense Facial Oil is my ultra care product of choice at the moment.
 I love both the fragrance of frankincense as well as the excellent skin-healing properties it possesses.
 It’s great for encouraging cell regeneration and can heal spot marks, scars and stretch marks, eradicate fine lines and wrinkles and address skin discolouration and pigmentation.
 It’s also astringent and anti-inflammatory.

 You can use this product alone as a moisturiser but here I’m using it along with a moisturiser for extra hydration.
 Neal’s Yard Rejuvenating Frankincense Oil also contains macadamia seed oil, baobab seed oil, apricot kernel oil, evening primrose oil and hemp oil amongst others!
 An ultra-nourishing skin treat, it’s been shown in clinical studies to moisturise skin for up to twelve hours!
-Just a few drops is all that’s required to cover both face and neck.
+Just a few drops are all that’s required to cover both face and neck.
 I like to give myself a little facial massage whilst I’m doing this, incorporating some pressure points as well as tapping (blog post on this coming soon!)
 Now on to Step 5, moisturisation!

 Natural Facial Step 5 – Eye and Face Moisturisation

 On to the final step of the natural facial – moisturisation!
 After I’ve let the oil sink in (which I use on my fine lines around the outer eye area) I apply Antipodes Kiwi Seed Oil Eye Cream.
 This eye cream is amazing!
-In clinical in vitro studies it’s been shown to stimulate the synthesis of collagen production by up to 82%.
+In clinical in vitro studies, it has been shown to stimulate the synthesis of collagen production by up to 82%.
 It feels luxurious yet light and is easily absorbed by the skin.
 It’s ultra-rich in vitamin C, thanks to the key ingredient of kiwi seed oil, which we all know is a superb antioxidant for protecting the skin from free radical damage.
 It also contains nourishing carrot seed oil, soothing and cooling aloe gel, smoothing jojoba oil and the natural anti-ager all Antipodes products are based around, avocado oil.

 I always say that if you are going to invest in one product, make it a good quality moisturiser!
 Spa Fabulous A Little Pot Of Heaven is just that.
 It’s full of pure, organic ingredients such as frankincense, which compliments the oil from step 4, anti-ageing CoQ10, nourishing sweet almond oil, conditioning grape seed oil, plumping rosehip seed oil, rejuvenating Persian rose oil and clarifying licquorice extract.